outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 17. Selecting mirrors.
     1. _#_ mirrorselect -s3 -b10 -o -D >> /mnt/gentoo/etc/portage/make.conf, choose the 3 fastest mirrors for kernal source code downloading.
     2. _#_ mirrorselect -i -r -o >> /mnt/gentoo/etc/portage/make.conf, selects the `rsync server` to use when updating the portage tree.
 It is recommended to choose a _rotation link_, such as _rsync.us.gentoo.org_, rather than choosing a single mirror.
 This helps spread out the load and provides a fail-safe in case a specific mirror is offline.
+        1. The rotation link setting is changed to `/etc/portage/repos.conf/gentoo.conf` for `portageq --version` >= 2.2.16.
+But don't worry since we can modify it when chrooting into the new Gentoo system.
+For now, remain this setting in `/etc/portage/make.conf` since the LiveCD environment uses the old version of portage.
 18. _#_ cp -L /etc/resolv.conf /mnt/gentoo/etc/,  to ensure that networking still works even after entering the new sda12 (/mnt/gentoo) environment. `/etc/resolv.conf` contains the name servers for the network.
 DON'T forget the `-L` parameter when copying.
 19. Mounting the necessary filesystems.
     1. _#_ mount -t proc proc /mnt/gentoo/proc